Dagong Europe rating agency eyes 5 percent market share

 “Our objective is to reach a 5 percent market share in the next five years with a turnover of 9-10 million euros,” he said.

-Alfonso said authorization from ESMA, which Dagong Europe requested some six months ago and which is needed to start operations, was expected by the end of the first half of the year.
+Alfonso said authorisation from ESMA, which Dagong Europe requested some six months ago and which is needed to start operations, was expected by the end of the first half of the year.

 European officials backed the need for more competition in the ratings sector after a series of downgrades last year exacerbated Europe’s sovereign debt crisis.